In this fast-paced world full of technology and material items, it’s normal to find yourself wanting more.

 Money’s great and all and so is being top of the ladder- but having all the money in the world doesn’t necessarily buy happiness.

-Happiness comes from receiving a cuddle from a caring someone, cheering your friend up when they’re sad, finally completing that story you’ve been trying to write for ages, and decorating your home in your favorite colors.
+Happiness comes from receiving a cuddle from a caring someone, cheering your friend up when they’re sad, finally completing that story you’ve been trying to write for ages, and decorating your small home to make it look bigger.

 It’s not all about fast cars, designer clothing, and expensive vacations.